vishwanetwork/VAEB/README.md

 node scripts/deploy.js
 ```

-This deploys MockZKVerifier, MockUSDC, and AgentWallet.
+This deploys Groth16Verifier, Groth16VerifierAdapter, MockUSDC, and AgentWallet.
 It also:
 - Mints 1000 USDC to the owner (non-custodial)
 - Approves AgentWallet to spend owner's USDC
 - Updates `.env`, frontend config, and server config with new addresses